Isotopes of thorium: Thorium-229m

-Due to this low energy, the lifetime of ^{229m}Th very much depends on the electronic environment of the nucleus.
-In neutral ^{229}Th, the isomer decays by internal conversion within a few microseconds.
-However, the isomeric energy is not enough to remove a second electron (thorium's second ionization energy is 11.5 eV), so internal conversion is impossible in Th^{+} ions.
-Radiative decay occurs with a half-life orders of magnitude longer, in excess of 1000 seconds.
+Because this energy lies between thorium's first and second ionization energies of 6.3 and 11.5 eV, the decay rate of ^{229m}Th is sensitive to the electronic environment of the nucleus.
+In neutral ^{229m}Th, the isomer decays by internal conversion to ^{229}Th^{+} within a few microseconds.
+However, the isomeric energy is not enough to remove a second electron, so internal conversion is impossible in ^{229m}Th^{+} ions; they are forced to decay radiatively with a half-life orders of magnitude longer, in excess of 1000 seconds.
 Embedded in ionic crystals, ionization is not quite 100%, so a small amount of internal conversion occurs, leading to a recently measured lifetime of ≈600 s, which can be extrapolated to a lifetime for isolated ions of 1740±50 s.